A parents guide to Fortnite: Battle Royale

 Fortnite has a PEGI rating of 12, PEGI have said this is due to the: ‘frequent scenes of mild violence.
 It is not suitable for persons under 12 years of age’.

-This PEGI rating only takes into account the content in the game and not the contact element, where players may be exposed to swearing and offensive language from strangers, either through audio or on-screen text chat.
+This PEGI rating only takes into account the content in the game and not the contact element, where players may be exposed to swearing and offensive language from strangers in voice or on-screen text chat.

 What do I need to know?